wollfoo/claude-setup/LANGUAGE-PROTOCOL.md

 - Scope: This exemption applies only to the markers themselves.
 All remaining content (preamble, description, guidance, conclusion, etc.) must comply with the Vietnamese‑first rule, unless there is a clear request to use another language.

 - Compliance: The content after the markers must include the required components (e.g., Goal/Plan/Progress/Summary — objectives/plan/progress/summary) in Vietnamese, unless the user explicitly requests otherwise.

-- Rationale: This exemption preserves the immutable ritual of [rules/sovereign-agent-directive.md] while maintaining Vietnamese‑first consistency for the main content.